bigskysoftware/htmx/www/content/essays/lore.md

 ## Drop Downs

-In July of 2023, sparked by the accusation that htmx users could not create dropdowns, I did a deep-dive into web drop down technology and [uncovered a bombshell](https://x.com/htmx_org/status/1684936514885869568)
+In July 2023, sparked by the accusation that htmx users could not create dropdowns, I did a deep-dive into web drop down technology and [uncovered a bombshell](https://x.com/htmx_org/status/1684936514885869568)

 ## "htmx is a front end library of peace"